-A new Ofsted inspection framework will be implemented from September 2019.
+A new Ofsted inspection framework was implemented from September 2019.

 Ofsted have stated that it is their aim that:

 “The new framework places much more emphasis than the current one on the substance of education: the curriculum.”

 At Heptonstall J, I and N school, our children are individuals and our rich and motivational curriculum starts with them.
 We intend to prepare them for life by developing within them the values of curiosity, bravery, determination, responsibility, flexibility of thought and respect for the opinions and beliefs of others.